CryptozombiesHQ/cryptozombie-lessons/3/11-savinggasstorage.md

 }
 ```

-This is a trivial example just too show you the syntax, but in the next chapter we'll look at combining this with `for` loops for real use-cases.
+This is a trivial example just to show you the syntax, but in the next chapter we'll look at combining this with `for` loops for real use-cases.

 >Note: memory arrays **must** be created with a length argument (in this example, `3`).
 They currently cannot be resized like storage arrays can with `array.push()`, although this may be changed in a future version of Solidity.